Dry Hair Problems?

 Buying quality extensions from the jump can increase the duration of hair life, making your weave last longer than others.

-If you are dealing with cheap or synthetic quality hair, then you can expect for it to lose its shine, volume, and strength a lot faster than the human tresses.
+If you are dealing with cheap or synthetic quality hair, then you can expect it to lose its shine, volume, and strength a lot faster than the human tresses.
 So even though this step is something that takes place in the beginning stages, it will help you out in the future.

 Next time you decide to get a sew-in takes the time to invest in high-quality extensions before doing the install.
 Need help buying some great weave at affordable prices?
 Check out our bundle deals on Brazilian and Malaysian hair.